Each Memorial Day I take time to remember my 3rd Great Uncle Ellett Bolen.

 On May 16, 1863 Ellett was wounded in the Battle of Champion Hill/Bakers Creek in Mississippi and was taken prisoner.
 He was later paroled and rejoined his company.

 I can only imagine the reaction that the family had to the news that their son and brother had been captured, paroled and then later killed in battle.
 It must have been a very hard time for the family.
 Unfortunately, we do not have any family stories from this time that I know about.
 I do however know what many families have gone through today when they hear news about loved ones who have lost their life in service to their country.

-As I write this I can’t help but think about Ellett’s great nephew Fred Hotchkiss who passed away earlier this year.
+As I write this I can’t help but think about Ellett’s great nephew Fred Hotchkiss who passed away several years ago.
 My Great Uncle Fred was a veteran who had spent many years serving our country.